 Arepa Culture is one truck that has made a name for itself in Raleigh.
-In fact, their success led them to open their first brick and mortar location earlier this year.
+In fact, their success led them to open their first brick and mortar location last year.

 Arepa Culture specializes in…you guessed it: arepas.
 The delicious pockets of white cornmeal (gluten-free eaters say hurray!) are grilled and stuffed with a variety of fresh ingredients and bring a piece of Venezuela straight to your hands!

 Looking for Korean food on wheels?
-Bo’s Kitchen travels around RTP serving up amazing Korean dishes that are quickly prepared but taste like hours of work.
+Bo’s Kitchen travels around the Triangle serving up amazing Korean dishes that are quickly prepared but taste like hours of work.
 The bulgogi is really flavorful and the mandu can’t be missed!
+Their sister truck, NC Bulkogi is also delicious!

 Curry in a Hurry